Backups

 user folders

-To make a backup you will need to
+To make a backup of that folder you will need to

 select the folder with your name, and